 a.
 Using the format below as a guide, indicate the current number of residents enrolled in the programs at the institution.

 Male Female Total

 First year

 Second year

-Third year
+Third year (if applicable)

-DDS/DMD & International residents
+DDS/DMD & International students

 Other specialty programs

 Total

 b.
-Comment on the adequacy of the resources to support current enrollment in the specialty program.
+Comment on the adequacy resources to support current program enrollment.

 2.2.0 Curriculum Management